Free Case Evaluation

 You May Be Entitled to Obtain Maximum Compensation

 If you did suffer from discrimination or harassment at your workplace, you are still entitled to pursue legal action.
-Depending how long you were harassed or discriminated and the nature and extent of the harassment or discrimination you were subjected to, you might be able to recover a substantial amount of compensation from your employer.
+Depending how long you were harassed or discriminated against and the nature and extent of the harassment or discrimination you were subjected to, you might be able to recover a substantial amount of compensation from your employer.
 The severance package offered by your employer might not even be a fraction of what you stand to recover if you file a lawsuit.
-Getting the agreement vetted by a reliable and accomplished lawyer is the only way to prevent losing out on what you deserve.
+Getting the agreement vetted by a reliable and accomplished NYC severance lawyer is the only way to prevent losing out on what you deserve.

 Contact Levine & Blit